-Early Literacy (READ Act) Assessment
+Early Literacy (READ Act) Assessment and Data Submissions

-All district schools are expected to comply with the requirements of the READ Act.
+All district schools are expected to comply with the requirements of the READ Act, including state data collections and submissions.
 The READ Act compliance cost is part of the Charter School Staff cost; however Charter schools are responsible for the actual cost of the READ Act assessment.

-The Assessment and System Performance Office purchases licenses for i-Ready® for both reading and math.
+The District purchases licenses for i-Ready® for both reading and math.
 (The i-Ready® reading assessment is an approved READ Act assessment.)
-Charter schools may choose to purchase licenses for i-Ready at the district rate of \$4.80 per student per subject or they may elect to purchase licenses for another approved READ act assessment directly from the vendor.
+Charter schools may choose to purchase licenses for i-Ready at the district rate of \$4.80 per student per subject (\$9.22 per student for both reading and math) or they may elect to purchase licenses for another approved READ act assessment directly from the vendor.
 Each charter school that chooses to purchase another READ approved assessment would be responsible for submitting data for state reporting in the correct format by the submission deadline.
 (Refer to the Optional District Supported Assessments below for more information on other approved READ Act assessments.)

-^{} This includes alternate State assessments, DLM and CoAlt, for students determined eligible for the alternate assessment according to the CDE alternate assessment participation guidelines.
+\\ This includes alternate state assessments, DLM and CoAlt, for students determined eligible for the alternate assessment according to the CDE alternate assessment participation guidelines.